 The solution is to get her to see the benefits of communicating better.
 Mumbling is girls’ way of communicating on “their terms.”
 They don’t care to speak up or to speak more clearly.
 Maybe they’re even a little defiant.
 For these tween mumblers, coaching should be about politeness and getting them to see that using good communication skills is part of being successful in the world.

 Focus on how communicating better will help your tween get what she wants.
 Tell her, “You have a lot of goals, and the way to get there is to engage and listen to people.
 It takes expressing yourself and communicating clearly.
 Life is about connecting with people (not just your friends).”

 Show what you expect.
 When you talk, you’re teaching her what being respectful sounds like: Say yes (not yeah or uh-huh…).
 Listen, nod, engage.
-Look up when she’s talking to you, when she asks you a question, and speak clearly.
+Look up when she’s talking to you, and speak clearly.

 It’s also helpful to share your observations with your tween: Look at those people on a date, both on the phone.
 Or that family with the mom on the phone.
 How does that look?
 It’s a tricky thing in our culture.
 You see it a lot with tweens and young adults, but even with parents—a fixation with their phone.
 Tell her, “I really want you to prioritize in-person communication over your phone.
 If you master this now, you’ll be ahead.
 It’s harder to break the habit later on.”

 The big breakthrough is often a “job” away from home.
 You can coach them, give them suggestions, support them…but sometimes it takes something out of the parents’ scope for kids to really see that you have to engage to succeed.
 It could be a part-time job, a volunteer position, or working with a teacher to start a club—anything where she has to engage with adults other than her parents.